mcsee/Software-Design-Articles/Articles/Wordle/How to Create a Wordle with TDD in Javascript/readme.md

 - Use a real dictionary

-- Change the language and alphabet.
+- Change the language and alphabet

 - Change the rules to a different wordle